How to Negotiate Realtor Commission Rates

-Realtor commission rates are completely negotiable, although it’s not always easy to get real estate agents to budge.
-But the good news is commission rates are trending down: sellers have more leverage in today’s market and more real estate companies are emerging that offer pre-negotiated rates with top-tier realtors.
+Negotiating realtor commission rates is totally possible, although it’s not always easy to get real estate agents to budge on commission.
+Still, commission rates are trending down: sellers have more leverage in today’s market and more real estate companies are emerging that offer pre-negotiated rates with top-tier realtors.

 Negotiating realtor commission: How to prep